Mixing times for the TASEP on the circle: Coalescence of geodesics in periodic environments

 \section{Coalescence of geodesics in periodic environments}

-We start by outlining the strategy of the proof using ideas from \cite{BSS:Coalescence} on the coalescence of geodesics in i.i.d.\ exponential environments.
-The main idea is to construct a barrier in the periodic environment for the dynamics such that each path must either avoid the barrier, or it is of much smaller weight than a typical path.
-In order to construct this barrier, we rely on the results for last passage times and the transversal fluctuations from Section~\ref{sec:LPPestimates}. \\
+In this section, we quantify the coalescence of geodesics in periodic environments.
+We start by outlining the strategy using ideas from \cite{BSS:Coalescence} on the coalescence of semi-infinite geodesics in i.i.d.\ exponential environments.
+The main idea is to construct a barrier in the periodic environment of the dynamics such that each path must either avoid the barrier, or it is of much smaller weight than a typical path.
+In order to construct this barrier, we rely on the results for last passage times and the transversal fluctuations from Section~\ref{sec:LPPestimates} in periodic and i.i.d.\ environments. \\